lineality/Online_Voting_Using_One_Time_Pads/README.md

 Step 8: (Digitize the Completed Ballot)
 The voter, offline (enforced by software), scans (e.g. by taking a picture) the completed-filled-in paper ballot, creating not a photo but a document or table of information (so that the one-time-pad can convert character by character).
+(Note: maybe some kind of mono-space font and dashes between lines to avoid spacing errors?)

 ~ Step: An optional intermediate step here is to have a 3rd set of offline-only software that will check the ballot before and or after it is filled out by the voter, such that this additional set of software can check for the "overvoting" (voting for both candidates) and "undervoting" (voting for neither candidate) issues as a safeguard (against accidentally-incorrectly filled-out-and-submitted ballots) and that perhaps Nevada has used successfully.